opencarecc/opencareMakerPlaybook/how_can_i_structure_a_co-design_session.md

 # How can I structure a co-design session?
-[Silvia and Chiara]

 #### // How is this chapter structured?